PrairieLearn/PrairieLearn/docs/elements.md

 #### Integer range

-pl-integer-input can accept integers of unbounded size, however the correct answer will only be stored as the Python `int` if it is between -9007199254740991 and +9007199254740991 (between -(2^53 - 1) and +(2^53 - 1)).
-Otherwise, the correct answer will be stored as a string.
-This distinction is important in `server.py` scripts for `parse()` and `grade()`, as well as downloaded assessment results.
+pl-integer-input can accept integers of unbounded size only if the `store-as-string` attribute is set to true, which will cause the student submitted answer to be stored as a string.
+Otherwise, the submitted answer will be stored as a Python `int`, and the element will only accept answers between -9007199254740991 and +9007199254740991 (between -(2^53 - 1) and +(2^53 - 1)).
+This distinction is important in `server.py` scripts for `parse()` and `grade()`, as well as downloaded assessment results, and was done for backwards compatibility reasons.

 Note that answers can include underscores which are ignored (i.e., `1_000` will be parsed as `1000`).